 Many Americans who are concerned about the plight of people fleeing violence or war in other parts of the world wonder whether they can individually sponsor a refugee.
 Unfortunately the news on this is not good.

-Asylum and refugee status are special legal protections under U.S. immigration law, available to people who have left their home country for their own safety and are afraid to return; but they are not available to people who are barred for any of various reasons, described here.
+Asylum and refugee status are not available to people who are barred for any of various reasons described here.

-A person is barred from receiving asylum in the U.S. if an immigration judge or asylum officer finds that he or she was already firmly resettled or has a right to residence in another country.
+A person is barred from receiving asylum in the U.S. if an immigration judge or asylum officer finds that they were already firmly resettled or had a right to residence in another country.

 Understanding the legal basis for LGBTQ asylum in the U.S.